Palace of Versailles is one of the best Royal residences in the world.

 The second American to have an impact on the Palace was billionaire John D. Rockefeller Jr.

-During his visit to France after World War 1, Rockefeller Jr was deeply affected by the disrepair the Palace had fallen into.
+During his visit to France after World War 1, Rockefeller Jr was deeply affected by the Palace’s disrepair.

 He offered to finance its restoration along with two other monuments – Cathedral of Reims and Fontainebleau.

-It was decorated with approximately 6,000 paintings and 5,000 pieces of furniture and other artifacts.
+To decorate the palace, approximately 6,000 paintings and 5,000 pieces of furniture and other artifacts got used.

 The gardens of Versailles have approximately 400 sculptures.